marcpaterno/devel-notes/conda.md

 On my Mac laptop, I usually install things with Homebrew when possible.
 *In this case, the Homebrew installation is not convenient to use.*
 The default, from this installation, is to put environments in a directory under the installation directory.
-When Homebrew updates Miniconda, all environments are then lost.
+When Homebrew updates miniforge-conda, all environments are then lost.
 As a result, I recommend using the *shell installer* for miniforge-conda; this does an installation under `$HOME` which automatic updates do not mangle.
 The installed version of `conda` can be updated with the usual `conda update conda` command.

 See below for another option: `mamba`, which is a potentially faster alternative implementation of `conda`.